Thursday, December 29, 2011

 Problem was, the Braves lost the 1992 Series.
 After the bomb, Atlanta dropped three straight and hope was lost.
 Berryhill suffered historical insignificance thanks to the timing of his heroics.
 Special moments sometimes exist on a precipice of immortality, but it is ultimately the circumstances surrounding these moments that forge indelible memories.
 Late-Series moments hold significantly more import - though mathematically each game is worth the same, it is impossible to deny the upped intensities of tomorrow-less finality.
 It is human nature not just to increasingly exalt others, but to personally become more distinctly aware and nerve-wracked when watching or performing in these very moments.

+Had Atlanta won the World Series, perhaps Berryhill’s moment in the sun could have stood for something, some omen or momentum-shifting swing that signaled and propelled.
+Alas, Molitor, Alomar and Olerud swung Toronto on to glory and left Atlanta to lick its wounds.
+Instead of becoming an unsung hero, Berryhill became simply unsung.
 We always appreciated Berryhill for his (largely overestimated) power potential and (largely overestimated) funny last name.
 He was quite lithe for a catcher, at attribute that caused his youth to be overestimated as well.
 Every detail about Berryhill, it seems, was generously inflated during his playing days, then summarily forgotten when he moved on.
 Today he exists as more of an individual image than a fleshed out memory; a single frame in a 1992 slideshow.

 In 2007, Berryhill was named manager of the Texas Rangers’ low-A team, the Bakersfield Blaze.
 Today, he guides the Ogden Raptors, the Dodgers’ rookie ball squad.
 Berryhill continues to live the game as he has since his departure from the Braves; fighting for chances on baseball’s peripherals.
 Wherever he ends up, Berryhill’s Braves years remain with us, his story at once over-appreciated and under-remembered.
 Don’t stop the Chop.